-In the event that the Society, for reasons outside the scope of these Bylaws, is prevented from having its annual meetings before June 30th, the terms of all sitting Board members shall be extended until the last day of the delayed annual meetings, and the terms of new Executive Board members begin on the day following those annual meetings.
+In the event that the Society, for reasons outside the scope of these Bylaws, is prevented from having its annual meeting before June 30th, the terms of all sitting Board members shall be extended until the last day of the delayed annual meeting, and the terms of new Executive Board members shall begin on the day following the conclusion of the annual meeting.

-VII.
-Election of New Fellows and Selection of Other Award Winners (replaced old Amendments I and II, approved June 2012)
+VI.
+Election of New Fellows and Selection of Other Award Winners

 Each year the President shall organize an election for new Fellows of the Society.
 By the honorary title of Fellow, the Society recognizes labor economists who have made contributions of unusual distinction to the field.
 Nominations may be made by any current Fellow.
 Nominations shall consist of a submission by the nominator of the candidate's name and a short summary of the qualifications of the candidate.

-To be awarded biennially by a nominating committee appointed by the Editor-in-Chief of the Journal.
+To be awarded biennially in even-numbered years for the best paper in the Journal in the two preceding calendar years by a nominating committee appointed by the Editor-in-Chief of the Journal.
 Normally, the most recent recipient of the award shall be included in the nominating committee.

 To be awarded biennially in even-numbered years, if a suitable nominee is found, by a committee appointed by the President and approved by the Executive Board.
 The cited works for which the award is given must have been completed within twelve (12) years of the recipient's first full-time employment after completion of graduate studies.
 Timing is loosely defined and may be interpreted by the Nomination Committee.
 Although there is no specific requirement, in most cases part of the cited works will have appeared in the Society's journal, the Journal of Labor Economics.

-VII.B.3.
-Jacob Mincer Award for Lifetime Contributions to the Field of Labor Economics (frequency changed from biannually to annually, approved July 2017)
+VI.B.3.
+The Jacob Mincer Award for Lifetime Contributions to the Field of Labor Economics

 To be awarded annually, if a suitable nominee is found, by a committee appointed by the President and approved by the Executive Board.

 Recognizing the importance of data and measurement to the understanding of the labor market, the Society of Labor Economists will award a prize for exemplary contributions to the development of new data sets, new approaches to measurement or innovations in data collection.
 The prize may be awarded either to an individual or to a group.
 The winner or winners will be recognized at the annual meeting of the Society in the year in which the prize is awarded.
-To be awarded biennially, if a suitable nominee or nominees are found, by a committee appointed by the President and approved by the Executive Board. (approved by a vote of the membership February 28, 2019)
+To be awarded biennially in odd-numbered years, if a suitable nominee or nominees are found, by a committee appointed by the President and approved by the Executive Board.

 These bylaws are ratified if 50% plus one of the members voting on the resolution to ratify vote “yes.”